 Glasgow City Beautiful’ John McDermott photographs Glasgow in all her glory.
 Scott Taylor, Chief Executive of Glasgow City Marketing said ’It is a comprehensive and beautifully illustrated book’ .
 Available in bookshops and on DVD.

-You might find these books in the museum shops at Burrell, Kelvingrove and, of course, the Transport Museum.
+You might also find these books in the museum shops at Burrell, Kelvingrove and, of course, the Transport Museum.
 Don’t forget the Tourist Information Centre in George Square—they stock lots of unusual goodies.

 There are DVDs about Glasgow’s history, shipbuilding, subway and other methods of transport.
 Hope you find something you like!